 How does chloramphenicol work?

-Chloramphenicol is an antibiotic medicine.
-It works against many different types of bacteria by stopping them from growing and multiplying.
+Chloramphenicol is an antibiotic.
+It kills the bacteria causing the infection, by stopping it from growing and spreading.

 When will I feel better?

-Tell your pharmacist or doctor if you do not start feeling better after using chloramphenicol for a few days.
-Also tell them if, at any time, you start to feel worse.
+Tell your pharmacist or doctor if your symptoms do not start to improve after using chloramphenicol for 2 days.
+Also tell them if, at any time, your symptoms get worse.

 Can I use chloramphenicol if I wear contact lenses?

-An ointment is slightly thicker than a cream, so it stays on the eye for longer than eyedrops.
+An ointment is slightly thicker than a cream, so it stays on the eye for longer than eye drops.
 This means you only need to use it a few times a day.
-You need to use the eyedrops every 2 hours for the first 2 days.

-Sometimes, it may be hard to see properly after using eye ointment, which can affect your driving, or your ability to carry out your work and other everyday tasks.
-It's easier to see after using the eyedrops.
+Sometimes, it may be hard to see properly after using eye ointment, which can affect your driving, or your ability to carry out your work and other common tasks.
+It's easier to see after using the eye drops.

 Will it give me thrush?